ikerising12138/recipe-prediction/README.md

 ### Engineering features

 Now that we've decided on what features to use, we wanted to process these data so that they help with better prediction results.

-For  `n_steps` and  `n_ingredients`, we used `KBinsDiscretizer` to transform the numerical values into discrete bins.
+For  `n_steps` and  `n_ingredients`, we used `KBinsDiscretizer` to transform their numerical values into discrete bins.
+This process allows us to better handle non-linear relationships (in case these features are not linearly related to rating), and to reduce overfitting as the complexity of the original data is simplified.

 For `minutes`, we've decided to apply `StandardScalar` to transform them to standardized units.
 This process enables us to better handle outliers, since for `minutes` column, the percentile distributuion is
 25th percentile: 20.0